 In what can easily be seen as a form of retaliation, the National Rifle Association then flexed its growing political power.
 In 1997, it attempted to derail the Brady Bill by supporting yet another challenge placed before the Supreme Court.

-While there were no laws or court cases specifically targeting gun control in the early years of the 2000s, legislation was enacted to protect gun sellers and retailers from prosecution in the event of a lawsuit.
+In 2001, in United States v.
+Emerson, the Fifth Circuit became the first federal appeals court to recognize an individual’s right to own guns according to the Second Amendment.
+While there were no major laws or court cases specifically targeting gun control in the early years of the 2000s, legislation was enacted to protect gun sellers and retailers from prosecution in the event of a lawsuit.
 In addition, the assault weapons ban — which expired in 2004 — was not renewed.

 Over the past 30 to 40 years, various gun control laws have been put in place across the United States, with stronger laws tending to appear in more left-leaning states.
 While many of these laws have been challenged, quite a few have remained, bringing wide discrepancies between state laws.
 Conservative states have rallied around the idea of gun ownership as a personal right, while liberal-leaning states have focused on the safety of its citizens.